DataONEorg/collections-portals-schemas/docs/options-for-MetacatUI.md

 ### Color

-The following display options can be included within the `<portal>` (root) element as `<option>` elements.
+The following display options can be set within the `<portal>` (root) element.
 These options are parsed by MetacatUI to determine the color to use in displaying the portal and the portal builder.

 | optionName | optionValue | Description |
 |------------|-------------|-------------|